 The head shaft was broken at the end of the threads and the line shaft and pump shaft bearings had moderate or heavy rub damage.
 The bowl bearings, suction bell bearing, stuffing box bearing and line shaft bearings all had excessive clearance to the shaft outside diameter.
 Various components showed minor erosion, pitting or galling.
 NDE found cracks in the suction bell, bowl vanes and bearing fit areas, as well as a 12 in crack through the discharge bowl flange.

 The first and second stage impellers also had small crack indications which were repaired by braze welding.
-“Whether a crack is obvious and seems severe or whether it seems insignificant, we are going to recommend a repair,” said Shane McAfee, sales engineer for ITT Goulds Pumps in Staff ord, Texas.
+“Whether a crack is obvious and seems severe or whether it seems insignificant, we are going to recommend a repair,” said the sales engineer at the service repair shop in Texas.
 “Cracks are not by design.
 If you see one, you need to ask questions about what is happening during operation and why these cracks have formed.”

 Some erosion, wear and pitting is expected when repairing an old pump.
 But breakage and corrosion damage are unexpected.
-“One unexpected issue we saw was corrosion damage on both the inside diameter (ID) and outside diameter (OD) of these sleeve bearings,” added Mr. McAfee.
+“One unexpected issue we saw was corrosion damage on both the inside diameter (ID) and outside diameter (OD) of these sleeve bearings,” he added.

 It is usual to see wear on the ID of a sleeve bearing because of possible contact with the pump shaft OD and exposure to the fluids being pumped.
 But there should not be corrosion damage on the ID or OD.

 The bearing damage also provided a possible root cause for the cracking in the shaft and other components.
 Once the ODs degraded, the shaft lost support, was allowed to deflect excessively and introduced vibration into other pump components, leading to stress and cracking.